PuruVJ/puruvjdev2/src/blog/top-level-await.md

 ---
-title: Top level Await is the GOAT 🥳
+title: Top level Await is AWESOME!! 🥳
 description: Top level await is literally the GOAT (Greatest of All Time).
 In every way.
 Read on to know why, how to use it, and its implications
 date: 28 Dec, 2020 8:51 AM
 cover_image: media/top-level-await-top-of-the-world.jpg